 The War of Jenkins’s Ear

-However, the war would not begin for 8 more years, and in fact the incident received little attention at the time, even after Jenkins had returned to England and presented his story to the king.
-During this period, relations between Spain and England had been relatively calm, with England’s Prime Minister Robert Walpole looking to avoid conflict.
+However, the war would not begin for 8 more years.
+In fact, the incident received little attention at the time, even after Jenkins had returned to England and presented his story to the king.
+During this period, relations between Spain and England had actually been relatively calm, with England’s Prime Minister Robert Walpole looking to avoid conflict.

 Vernon Scouts Cartagena’s Defenses